francesconatali/gendraw/README.md

 <img width="400" alt="screenshot-v01" src="https://github.com/francesconatali/gendraw/assets/34441930/fbb05f29-eb94-454b-9cef-10b8d6bf4e29">

 ## StableHorde API
-Alongside coding and UI, I also had to spend some time getting to know how the [StableHorde API](https://stablehorde.net/api/), as well as the meaning of the many parameters required when submitting an initial request.
+Alongside coding and UI, I also had to spend some time getting to know the [StableHorde API](https://stablehorde.net/api/), as well as the meaning of the many parameters required when submitting an initial request.
 Inside [stablehordeAPI.js](https://github.com/francesconatali/gendraw/blob/main/js/stablehordeAPI.js) I annotated each parameter with comments, giving you a head-start if you wish to fine-tune the results to your liking.

 Whilst StableHorde is a great free public service, it does come with its limitations: